’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

 At least mine did.

-And my friends’s.
+And my friend’s.

 Breasts usually get their size from fat tissue, since they’re mostly fat.